someobserver/recurgence/explanations/h/humility/index.md

 ## Properties

 - **<big>Dynamic Regulation</big>**
 Rather than imposing fixed limits, humility adjusts its regulatory pressure based on context and system state.
-It allows for deep recursion when beneficial while preventing pathological amplification.
+It allows for deep recursion when beneficial, while preventing pathological amplification.

 - **<big>Exponential Penalty Structure</big>**
 The mathematical form creates a "soft wall" that becomes increasingly resistant as systems approach dangerous levels of self-reference, providing graceful degradation rather than hard cutoffs.